 With Inventor, there are definitely some options to export projects, but in a less automatic way.
 Files are stored on your hard disk, but the advantage here is that you don’t have to rely on an internet connection.

 Not to worry, Fusion 360 still works great offline.
 You’ll just have to wait to sync models to your cloud account.

 While Fusion 360 has a gentler learning curve for beginners, Inventor has a few crucial aspects that make it much easier to work with more complex models.
 In the following we compare Fusion 360 vs Inventor based on four aspects of usability.

 Fusion 360 and Inventor are siblings in many respects.
 Most any model made in Fusion 360 can technically also be created in Inventor, and vice versa.
 However, they’re clearly made for different audiences.

 Fusion works well for casual users and hobbyists.
 It’s cheaper, lighter, sleeker, and easier to pick up (not to mention looks better too).
 There’s definitely enough complexity and detail to get a model on the table, but not so much that users are overwhelmed by jargon and features they’ll never use.

 Inventor is the best option for serious professionals.
 It’s well-backed by years of experience and use, familiar to the manufacturing world, and a beast by many standards.
 You really get what you pay for – it can handle complicated and specific details as well as any number of parts you throw at it.

 Autodesk has done a great job with these software packages, delivering to a wide variety of users.
 So, what are you waiting for?
 Download a program and get modelling!

-License: The text of "Fusion 360 vs Inventor – CAD Software Compared Side by Side" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Fusion 360 vs Inventor – CAD Software Compared" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.